dev-dwarf/dev-dwarf.github.io/src/projects.md

 * Shorter type names and macros for commonly used functionality.
 * Arena-oriented memory management library.
 * Length-based string library (composes with Arena library).
 Source is not available yet because I update this very frequently and don't want others to use it yet.
-It may seem unnecessary to do this to some but I've found that making my own standard library has given me deeper insight into how the available primitives in a language affect my programming style, as well as greatly increasing my comfort level in my C/C++ codebases (Also I can competently use strings in C programs now!)
+It may seem unnecessary to do this to some but I've found that making my own standard library has given me deeper insight into how the available primitives in a language affect my programming style, as well as greatly increasing my comfort level in my C/C++ codebases (Feels worth it just for string handling alone!)

 ##center Finished Games
 ---